Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Goals and Strengths

-The primary goal of the program is to provide fellows an opportunity to develop the clinical and research skills necessary to become successful, independent clinical or laboratory investigators.
-Upon completion of this ACGME-accredited training program, fellows will meet the subspecialty certification requirements of the American Board of Pediatrics for Pediatric Hematology-Oncology.
+The primary goal of our program is to provide fellows an opportunity to develop clinical expertise and the research skills necessary to become successful, independent clinical or laboratory investigators.
+Upon completion of this ACGME-accredited training program, fellows will meet the subspecialty certification requirements of the American Board of Pediatrics for pediatric hematology-oncology.
 This comprehensive clinical and research training program is ideal for candidates who wish to pursue a career in academic pediatric hematology-oncology.

-The training program draws on the strengths of its association with Texas Children’s Hospital, the largest children’s hospital in the country, and Baylor College of Medicine’s Department of Pediatrics, which ranks first in the United States in NIH funding among Departments of Pediatrics.
+Our training program draws on the strengths of its association with Texas Children’s Hospital, the largest children’s hospital in the country, and Baylor College of Medicine Department of Pediatrics, which ranks first in the United States in NIH funding among departments of Pediatrics.
 Situated within Houston’s Texas Medical Center, the largest medical center in the world, the program offers numerous opportunities for laboratory and clinical research.

 Some of the program’s major strengths include:

-- A robust and varied clinical experience in both hematology and oncology in a state-of-the-art medical center
+A robust and varied clinical experience in both hematology and oncology in a quaternary care center with expert multidisciplinary consultative services and state-of-the-art medical facilities

-- A highly-structured educational program with comprehensive, individualized clinical and research mentorship numerous, well-funded laboratory and clinical research programs in which to receive training
+Highly-structured research mentorship in numerous, well-funded laboratory and clinical research programs

-- Education in writing grants for peer review
+Education and experience in writing grants for peer review